 Does your morning begin with you hitting the snooze button?
 Maybe it begins with you having to jump out of bed with barely any time to brush your teeth?
 If either of these is familiar it’s time to think about how you can start bringing a sense of calm and control through a solid morning routine.

 The idea is you should start your day on YOUR terms.
-If you start your day in a rush and a panic then your whole day will be a reactive mess where your just looking to survive.
+If you start your day in a rush and a panic then your whole day will be a reactive mess where you’re just looking to survive.

-But… if you create a morning routine around small tasks meant to create control, calm and happiness, then maybe your day will follow that trend as well – and if it goes completely sideways on you, at least you’ve taken control of your morning and tomorrow is a new day.
+But… if you create a morning routine around small tasks meant to create control, calm and happiness, then hopefully your day will follow that trend as well – and if it goes completely sideways on you, at least you’ve taken control of your morning and tomorrow is a new day.